-Catholic Life Transition Coach & Spiritual Director
+Catholic Life Transition Coach, Spiritual Director, and Retreat Director

-My transition coaching and spiritual direction are defined by my belief that true success comes from doing what is perfectly aligned with your faith and values.
+My transition coaching and spiritual direction are defined by my belief that true success comes from doing what is most aligned with your faith and values.
 I base my practice on the principles of faith, integrity, empathy, kindness, generosity, service and continuous learning.

 For 15 years I was a mission executive with the largest Catholic health system in the nation.
 Now, in addition to life transition coaching, spiritual direction, and directing spiritual retreats, I am the Director of Spirituality at St. Francis Xavier Parish in Missoula, Montana.